Virtuant/hadoop-admin-2019/docs/getting-started-with-apache-pig.md

 <img src="https://user-images.githubusercontent.com/558905/40613898-7a6c70d6-624e-11e8-9178-7bde851ac7bd.png" align="left" width="50" height="50" title="ToDo Logo">
 <h4>6.
 Use a Different Storer</h4>

-1\.
 In the previous step, you stored a relation using PigStorage with a tab delimiter.
 Enter the following command, which stores the same relation but in a JSON format:

 ```
 grunt> store B into 'whouse_json' using JsonStorage();
 ```

-2\.
 Verify the `whouse_json` folder was created:

 ```
 grunt> ls whouse_json
 ```

-3\.
 View one of the output files:

 ```
 grunt> fs -tail whouse_json/part-m-00000
 ```

-> Note  that the schema you defined for the B relation was used to create the format of each JSON entry:
+>Note  that the schema you defined for the B relation was used to create the format of each JSON entry:

 ```
-{"lname":"MATTHEWMAN","fname":"ROBIN","mname":"H","id":"U81961","status":"735 74","state":"VA","arrival":"2/10/2011 11:14"} {"lname":"MCALPINEDILEM","fname":"JENNIFER","mname":"J","id":"U81961","status ":"78586","state":"VA","arrival":"2/10/2011 10:49"}
+{"lname":"MATTHEWMAN","fname":"ROBIN","mname":"H","id":"U81961","status":"735 74","state":"VA","arrival":"2/10/2011 11:14"}
+{"lname":"MCALPINEDILEM","fname":"JENNIFER","mname":"J","id":"U81961","status ":"78586","state":"VA","arrival":"2/10/2011 10:49"}
+...
 ```

 ### Result